tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 **iOS platform**

 - Supported sending and receiving voice messages to and from web applications.
-- Fixed the issue where swift fails to find TUIKit resource files.
+- Fixed the issue where TUIKit resource files could not be found when swift loading.
 - Fixed the issue where a friend' alias could not be seen on the chat interface after it was modified.
 - Fixed the issue where the conversation list did not refresh promptly after a conversation was pinned to the top.